-As Warden, I was commissioned with much latitude to exercise independent judgment, actions, and decisions in the development of strategies in policies & procedures, training, uniform staffing ramp-ups, and the rapid deployment of workforce resources in the management of over 1,100 uniform officers and over 125 uniformed supervisory personnel of multiple ranks under my chain of command within multiple long-standing correctional institutions, as well as the establishment and operationalization of transition teams within new commands, such as the Central Intake and the development for the opening of the Bronx Hall of Justice as the Executive officer in my previous capacities.
-These undertakings included all logistical, staffing, operational, and security readiness requirements.
-Additionally, analyses were performed on workflow efficiencies (both uniform & medical personnel), technological adaptations, and the impact of prevailing climactic conditions in the New York City region with the passing of warm and sunny weather followed by cold winter months.
+As a leader, I have been entrusted with numerous unique leadership responsibilities.
+My work showcased a rare blend of operational expertise and analytical sophistication, particularly in managing large-scale uniformed workforces under budgetary constraints.
+I was granted considerable latitude to exercise independent judgment, actions, and decisions in developing strategies for policies and procedures, training, uniformed staffing ramp-ups, and the rapid deployment of workforce resources.
+I managed over 8,321 uniformed officers and over 900 uniformed supervisory personnel of multiple ranks within a departmental chain of command across multiple correctional institutions.
+These undertakings encompassed examining all logistical, staffing, operational, and security readiness requirements.
+I also conducted analyses of workflow efficiencies (for both uniformed and medical personnel), technological adaptations, and the impact of prevailing climatic conditions in the New York City region, accounting for the transition from warm, sunny weather to cold winter months.

 Identifying Unbudgeted Expenses | Realigned Standards of Measure

-All commands are reviewed to identify unfunded facility-added functions.
-These positions are examined, and decisions are made to eliminate or to become realigned within tasks and standards to address the frequency of unbudgeted ancillary tasks within budgeted events.
-In addition, any position that is determined to be civilian is submitted through EHIRE to be filled, if necessary, within the presence of long-standing civilian vacancies.
+All commands are thoroughly reviewed to identify unfunded, facility-added functions.
+These positions are meticulously examined, and decisions are made to either eliminate them or realign them within budgeted positions.
+This task is necessary to address the frequency of unbudgeted ancillary tasks within budgeted events.
+Additionally, any positions determined to be civilian are submitted to EHIRE to be filled, if necessary, amid any long-standing civilian vacancies.

 Civilian Vacancies | EHIRE